 - 3 celery stalks leaves attached, roughly chopped

 - 1 head garlic

 - 1 bay leaf

-- Add your bones into the pot and fill the pot with water.
+- Add soup bones into the pot and fill the pot with water.

-- Add peppercorns, and the herb sprigs to the pot and bring to a boil.
+- Add peppercorns, and fresh herbs sprigs and bring to a boil.

-- When it reaches the boil, simmer on low with a semi-covered lid for about 4 hours. (the longer the better)
+- When it reaches the boil, reduce to simmer on low, semi-covered with a lid for about 4 hours. (the longer the better)

-- During the cooking process, skim off any impurities off the top while simmering.
+- Skim off any impurities off the top while simmering.